brookinsconsulting/bccie/README.md

 Version
 =======================

-The current version of BC CIE is 1.1.2
+The current version of BC CIE is 1.1.3

-Last Major update: May 20, 2015
+Last Major update: January 07, 2017

-You can find details about changes for this version in [doc/changelogs/CHANGELOG-1.1.2.md](doc/changelogs/CHANGELOG-1.1.2.md)
+You can find details about changes for this version in [doc/changelogs/CHANGELOG-1.1.3.md](doc/changelogs/CHANGELOG-1.1.3.md)

 Copyright
 =========

-BC CIE is copyright 1999 - 2015 Brookins Consulting and 2006 - 2007 Mathias VITALIS
+BC CIE is copyright 1999 - 2017 Brookins Consulting and 2006 - 2007 Mathias VITALIS

 See: [doc/COPYRIGHT.md](doc/COPYRIGHT.md) for more information on the terms of the copyright and license